MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/testing-MALT-getting-started.md

 ## Calibrating the MALT Color Sensors

 The MALT's color sensors do not come factory calibrated for real world colors.
-Below is the process for calibration to ensure you get an accurate reading. **Calibration for the MALT must be done for the ambient color sensor AND the screen color sensor.**
+Below is the process for calibration to ensure you get an accurate reading. **Calibration for the MALT must be done for the ambient color sensor AND the screen color sensor.** This process only needs to be done once per sensor board ad the memory chips on the PCB will save the setting.
+To refresh the setting press the reset button on the arduino.

 1. Plug the MALT into a USB port on the SUT.